ArtFlag/sphinxtechnicalwriting/source/tools/tasks.rst

 #.
 To run it, press ``Cmd-Shift-B`` and select :guilabel:`open page`.
 The page opens in your default browser.

 If you find yourself repeating the same actions, think about adding more tasks.

+You can make these tasks available to other users by creating a ``tasks.json`` file in the ``.vscode`` folder at the root of your repository.